 CaHA is a mineral used for treating deep lines and wrinkles while stimulating natural collagen production.
 This filler lasts about 12 months.
 Brand names include Radiesse.

 Poly-L-lactic acid is a synthetic polymer that helps treat deeper facial wrinkles and rebuild collagen.
 Results usually last about 2 years.
 Brand names include Sculptra Aesthetic.

 This injectable filler is a synthetic polymer that supports the skin, providing structure and firmness.
 Effects may last up to 2 years.
 Brand names include Bellafill and Artefill.

 Dermal filler uses can include:

 Certain dermal fillers cannot be used on patients under 21 years of age.
 Dermal fillers cannot be used for certain procedures like breast or buttocks augmentation.
-Learn more about which dermal filler procedures the FDA has approved here.

 Any dermal filler can cause temporary or permanent side effects.
 Because some patients are allergic to certain dermal fillers, you should be tested for allergies before using any kind of injectable implants.